 - One-to-Many communication: This is typically applied when a single organization needs to communicate with all its suppliers and customers

-- Many-to-Many communication (or “clearing house” systems): Many buyers and sellers are interacting with each other using EDI.
-This method is usually driven by two organizations, and it can be considered as a one-to-one connection to enable the connectivity between the suppliers and the buyers.
+- Many-to-Many communication (or “clearing house” systems): Many buyers and sellers interact with each other using EDI.
+This method is usually driven by two organizations, and it can be considered as a one-to-one connection to enable connectivity between the suppliers and the buyers.
 This is a model that is frequently used in the automotive industry.

 - “Incremental paper trail systems”: Typically, documents need to be amended before they can be transferred to the final endpoint.
 To send adequate, correct information, all participants need to add their data to the document at each stage in the process.
 One shipment should be covered with one record, nevertheless, all parties should add their information to it.

 While it’s possible to set up these integrations in a point-to-point integration manner, it is usually a lot easier to use a third-party EDI provider so that they would build out the connectivity and handle the rest of the process steps, too.